loong8888/SIR/README.md

 Although there is no limit of the number of distortion models and distorted images in each group in our framework, we choose $d=3$ typical models, i.e. $D_1$ - the <strong> FOV </strong> distortion model (denoted as 'FOV'), $D_2$ - the one parameter <strong>D</strong>ivision <strong>M</strong>odel (denoted as 'DM'), and $D_3$ - the  <strong>E</strong>qui<strong>D</strong>istant distortion model (denoted as 'ED'), and synthsize $s=2$ samples for each model in our setting.
-Each of the selected models has a single parameter and an invertible forward (distorted $\rightarrow$ normal) warping function and differentiable backward (normal $\rightarrow$ distorted) function.
+Each of the selected models has a single parameter and an invertible forward (distorted to normal) warping function and differentiable backward (normal to distorted) function.

 ## Results